Mind's Eye (film series)

 The Mind's Eye series consists of several art films rendered using computer-generated imagery of varying levels of sophistication, with original music scored note-to-frame.
-The initial video was directed, conceptualized, edited and co-produced by Jan Nickman of Miramar Productions and co-produced by Steven Churchill of Odyssey Productions.
+The project was conceived by Steven Churchill.
+The initial Mind's Eye video was directed, conceptualized, edited and co-produced by Jan Nickman of Miramar Productions and co-produced by Steven Churchill of Odyssey Productions.
 The first three products in the series were released on VHS (by BMG) and LaserDisc (by Image Entertainment).
 The second and third programs in the series were also released on DVD (by Simitar Entertainment), while the fourth program was released and distributed by Sony Music exclusively on DVD.

 Overview

 The typical entry in the Mind's Eye series is a short package film, usually 50 to 60 minutes long, with an electronic music soundtrack over a series of music video-like sequences.
 The original film, titled The Mind's Eye: A Computer Animation Odyssey, by director and co-producer Jan Nickman and producer Steven Churchill, consisted of a non-rigid structure of many semi-related sequences.
 The general style which characterizes the series is light and cartoonish, due to the difficulty of rendering more complicated images using the computers of the day.

 The computer animation sequences that appeared in the films were generally not produced specifically for the Mind's Eye series but rather were work originally created for other purposes, including demo reels, commercials, music videos, and feature films.
 Nickman then assembled these sequences into a narrative through creative editing, which resulted in a double platinum selling film considered to be a milestone in the field of computer animation.
 As a result, The Mind's Eye: A Computer Animation Odyssey reached No. 12 on Billboards video hits chart.
 This approach gave Churchill access to the best-quality computer graphics of the time without having to bear their substantial production costs.

 The soundtracks for the films were composed by James Reynolds, Jan Hammer, Thomas Dolby and Kerry Livgren (founder and guitarist for Kansas).